STUDENT ASSISTANT POSITION

 Specific Duties Include:

-- Requires the ability to obtain/place materials on shelves at ground level and on shelves up to nine feet in height using step stools, ladders, or other devices.
+- Ability to put materials on shelves at ground level and on shelves up to twelve feet in height using step stools, ladders, or other devices.

-- Requires the ability to identify call numbers where lighting may be compromised, on shelves at ground level and on shelves up to nine feet in height using step stools, ladders, or other devices.
+- Ability to read small numbers and letters where lighting may be compromised, on shelves at ground level and on shelves up to twelve feet in height using step stools, ladders, or other devices

-- Requires the ability to move a book cart weighing at least 200 lbs. (these are on wheels).
+- Ability to move a book cart weighing at least 75 lbs. (these are on wheels).

-- Requires the ability to transport several books at one time and/or move boxes of books (up to 50 pounds).
+- Ability to transport several books at one time and/or move boxes of books (up to 20 pounds).

 The University of Missouri is fully committed to achieving the goal of a diverse and inclusive academic community of faculty, staff and students.
 We seek individuals who are committed to this goal and our core campus values of respect, responsibility, discovery, and excellence.